prabudhd2003/poisoned-paperwork/README.md

 cd /project2/yzhao010_1531/csci_699_new_arch/poisoned-paperwork
 git pull
 ```

-Running a notebook rewrites its outputs and execution counts, which makes the
-file dirty and blocks the next pull.
-Discard that churn (`git checkout -- <notebook>`)
-or commit it deliberately.

 Set your git identity once, so commits are attributed to you rather than to a
 hostname.
 The contribution statement is checked against commit history.